Omaha in Stewart County, Georgia — The American South (South Atlantic)

 Marker series.
 This marker is included in the Georgia Historical Society/Commission marker series.

 Location.
 32° 8.588′ N, 85° 0.804′ W. Marker is in Omaha, Georgia, in Stewart County.
 Marker is at the intersection of Florence Road (Georgia Route 39) and 2nd Avenue, on the right when traveling west on Florence Road.
 Touch for map.
 Marker is in this post office area: Omaha GA 31821, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Indian Trail (approx. 2.6 miles away); Battle of Shepherd’s Plantation (approx. 3 miles away); Florence Spanish Fort, 1689-1691 (approx. 5.4 miles away in Alabama); Fort Jones (approx. 5.9 miles away); Roanoke (was approx. 6.6 miles away but has been reported missing. ); Providence United Methodist Church (approx. 7.8 miles away); Rev. David Walker Lowe (approx. 8.2 miles away).
+Indian Trail (approx. 2.6 miles away); Battle of Shepherd’s Plantation Florence (approx. 4.1 miles away); Spanish Fort, 1689-1691 (approx. 5.4 miles away in Alabama); Fort Jones (approx. 5.9 miles away); Roanoke (was approx. 6.6 miles away but has been reported missing. ); Providence United Methodist Church (approx. 7.8 miles away); Rev. David Walker Lowe (approx. 8.2 miles away).
 Touch for a list and map of all markers in Omaha.

 Categories. • Forts, Castles • Wars, US Indian •